odys-z/Anclient/js/semantier/README.md

 # Troubleshooting

-Npm login requires a browser to authenticate.
+Npm login requires a browser to authenticate while login with CLI.

 ```
     check the options "do not challenge from this IP"